-Hugh earned a BMus (Hons) from the Royal Welsh College of Music and is currently finishing an MMus at the Sibelius Academy.
+Hugh holds a BMus (Hons) from the Royal Welsh College of Music and Drama and an MMus from the Sibelius Academy.
 He has won the All Britain Button Accordion Title at the Fleadh Cheoil na Breataine and was twice shortlisted for the BBC Radio 2 Young Folk Award.
 He has been a fellow of Atlantic Music Festival's Future Music Lab, working under the direction of Mari Kimura; the NordMIX+ Festival at Lithuania’s Academy of Music and Theatre; and Sō Percussion's Summer Institute at Princeton University.
 In 2019 he was comissioned by the BBC and Arts Council England to make an audio work that documents the journeys that many LGBTQ+ folks make in order to live true and authentic lives.